 The project is an interdisciplinary collaboration of Lakeside Labs GmbH, Bettstetter’s mobile systems group, and the production and logistics group led by professor Gerald Reiner, together with SKIDATA AG.
 It is partly funded by the regional funding agency KWF.

 This post is based on the abstract and introduction of the mentioned publication written by all three authors.
-The photo has been provided with kind permission by Jorge Clemente (SKIDATA).
+Photo made by Jorge Clemente (SKIDATA) and used with kind permission.